Isabelle-123/github-user-app/README.md

 An app to search users on Github.
 It search by username, name and profile text.
 Click on a user to see repos, to go to the user github page, to see if the user is hireable, how many followers it has and much more.

+The app is made by following the online course: https://www.udemy.com/course/modern-react-front-to-back/

 Please visit it at https://githubuserfinder-123.netlify.app/

 ## 👨‍💻 Tech stack